China brokers love for ageing lonely hearts

 "She wanted to stay but I wanted to come back home.
 Our direction was not the same," he said.

-Zheng said he still believes in love but realizes that socializing with women is not one of his strengths.
+Zheng said he still believes in love but realises that socialising with women is not one of his strengths.

 For Liu, the event offered a chance to find companionship, even though she did not find anyone who took her fancy.